-- A TOEFL iBT (Test of English as a Foreign Language internet-Based Test) with an overall band score of at - an IELTS (academic version) with an overall Band score of at least 6.5, or - a proof of completion of the Cambridge Assessment in English.
-Only the following certificates are accepted: - C1 Advanced (Certificate of Advanced English) with an overall score of at least 176. - C2 Proficiency (Certificate of Proficiency in English) with an overall score of at least 180.

-Note: Certificates must have been completed successfully before the start of the bridging programme.
+- A TOEFL iBT (Test of English as a Foreign Language internet-Based Test) with an overall band score of at least 90, or - an IELTS (academic version) with an overall Band score of at least 6.5, or - a proof of completion of the Cambridge Assessment in English.
+Only the following certificates are accepted: - \ C1 Advanced (Certificate of Advanced English) with an overall score of at least 176. - \ C2 Proficiency (Certificate of Proficiency in English) with an overall score of at least 180. - If a bridging programme needs to be completed before a candidate can be admitted to a Master's programme, the certificate should be obtained before the start of the bridging programme

-The following candidates shall be exempted from the requirement to pass an English language test:
+The following candidates are exempted from the English language test requirement:

-- Nationals from the USA, UK, Ireland, Australia, New Zealand and Canada - Applicants with a Dutch Pre-university (VWO) certificate - Applicants who have obtained a higher professional education degree in an English-language programme.

-Language level for individuals holding a foreign degree (d)
+- Students who hold the nationality of one of the following countries: USA, UK, Ireland, Australia, New Zealand or Canada - Students with a VWO diploma diploma or VWO English certificate - Students with an HBO (University of Applied Sciences) degree from a degree programme taught entirely in English - Students with a Bachelor's degree from a Dutch university - Language level for individuals holding a foreign degree (d)